JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q173705" title="Grasse">
 <param ve-entity eid="Q34687" title="Rosa" aliases="roses">
 <param ve-entity eid="Q164306" title="Pelargonium graveolens" aliases="P. graveolens">
-Around 1850, the French perfume industries of Grasse, a leading center of perfume production, introduced the pelargonium to Algeria in order to cultivate and produce aromatic oil from it.[^ref32] Algeria, under French rule since 1830, was considered an ideal place for growing this economic crop due to its warm arid and semi-arid climate and the low cost of colonial labor needed cultivate, harvest, and prepare the plants for distillation.
+Around 1850, the French perfume industries of Grasse, a leading center of perfume production, introduced the pelargonium to Algeria in order to cultivate and produce aromatic oil from it.[^ref32] Algeria, under French rule since 1830, was considered an ideal place for growing this economic crop due to its warm arid and semi-arid climate and the low cost of colonial labor needed to cultivate, harvest, and prepare the plants for distillation.
 Perfumers selected pelargoniums because certain kinds, namely _Pelargonium graveolens_, have a sweet aroma similar to roses, making them a cost-effective alternative to the real thing.
 Pelargonium oils are extracted by [distillation](https://storiiies.cogapp.com/viewer/1e1gx/Distillation-process?_ga=2.191538920.352386283.1596674591-989112353.1594909187) and the substances that evaporate and condense again are taken from the leaves, stems, roots, flowers, fruits and seeds of the plant.
-It should be noted that not all pelargoniums smell, and some scented-leave varieties give off unpleasant, pungent odors that some liken to fish or he-goat.[^ref33]
+It should be noted that not all pelargoniums smell, and some scented-leave varieties give off unpleasant, pungent odors akin to fish or he-goat.[^ref33]
 <param ve-image primary fit="contain" url="Pelargonium_Chirismap_DavidRumsey.jpg" title="Gabriel Mazuyer, Georges Lecomte, Lucien Boucher, _Les etu A. Chiris s'installent dans le Monde entier_, 1931, published by Antoine Chiris, Paris, from David Rumsey Historical Map Collection">

 <param ve-entity eid="Q2344308" title="Boufarik">